thosgood/this-weeks-finds/markdown/101-151/week106.md

 But, a deeper way to think about this emerged in conversations I've had with James Dolan.
-Stasheff invented a notion of "A~∞~ space", which is a pointed topological space with a product that is associative up to homotopy which satisfies the pentagon identity up to\... etc. Any A~∞~ space G has a classifying space BG such that
+Stasheff invented a notion of "A~∞~ space", which is a pointed topological space with a product that is associative up to homotopy which satisfies the pentagon identity up to... etc. Any A~∞~ space G has a classifying space BG such that

 Ω(BG) \~ G.